 For more information on the formation of toxic chlorinated byproducts following the heating of sucralose read a 2013 study published in Scientific Reports titled, "Polychlorinated dibenzo-p-dioxins and dibenzofurans formed from sucralose at high temperatures," which goes into the topic in greater depth.

 The Acceptable Daily Intake of Splenda (Sucralose) May Have Been Set 100's of Times Too High To Ensure Safety

 Lastly, an equally concerning issue addressed by the paper is the problem of the acceptable daily intake (ADI).
 The FDA approved an ADI for humans of 5 mg/kg/day in 1998 based on toxicity studies in rats by determining a no-observed-effect level (NOEL) of 500 mg/kg/day, and then applying a 100-fold safety factor.
 Since then, research has emerged showing that the NOEL in the microbiome ('gut bacteria') of rats for Splenda is actually as low as 1.1 mg/kg/day – 454 times lower than first determined – and 3.3 mg/kg/day for changes in intestinal P-gp and CYP – 151 times lower than first determined.
 Therefore, if the biological effects of sucralose in rats and humans are the same, or similar, then significant effects would be expected in humans far below the ADI.

 For additional research on sucralose's adverse health effects, visit our research page that collates peer-reviewed research on its toxicological properties.
-Also, for research on natural sweeteners not associated with these adverse effects, take a look at the following alternatives:
+You can also read our article: Top 5 Reasons Never To Use Splenda.
+Also, for research on natural sweeteners not associated with these adverse effects, take a look at the following alternatives.